dtkerns/d2/step-by-step.md

-Typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would make a .o it will build a .ll file instead.
+Typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would build a `.o` file. it will build a `.ll` file instead.
-Also, a second pass with a CFLAGS `-g` with the conditional `ifeq ($(llg),1)` to get a .llg file
+Also, a second pass with a CFLAGS `-g` with the conditional `ifeq ($(llg),1)` to get a `.llg` file that includes debugging/symbol information used to map back to the original C source.

 2) Run the `d2` script from the top of the tree with the path to the output directory as an argument.